A&D Wejchert & Partners Architects

 Wejchert Architects, formerly A&D Wejchert & Partners Architects (known as A&D Wejchert Architects) is a firm of architects based in Dublin, Ireland.

 History

-Founders

 The company was established in 1974 by Polish husband and wife, Andrzej Wejchert and Danuta Kornaus-Wejchert.
 Andrzej Wejchert began working in Ireland in 1964 and successfully tendered for the design of the University College Dublin (UCD) campus.
 He later lectured at the UCD School of Architecture.
 In 1997, he received an honorary doctorate in laws.
 Andrzej died in 2009, and Danuta in 2014.
 Their daughter Agnieszka Wejchert Pearson is also an architect.

-Graham Dwyer

-A former director of A&D Wejchert & Partners named Graham Dwyer was found guilty of the murder of childcare worker Elaine O'Hara in 2015.
-Gardaí found two knives in the offices where Dwyer worked after being supplied with a map of the basement of A & D Wejchert by the solicitor for Mr Dwyer, Jonathan Dunphy, on February 17, 2014.
-Dwyer had resigned as a director of the highly respected architectural firm he worked for within days of being refused bail by the High Court in November 2013.

-2018 to present
+Graham Dwyer, convicted in 2015 of the 2012 murder of Elaine O'Hara, was an employee from 2001, and a director from 2007, until his 2013 pre-trial detention.
+In 2014, Gardaí investigating the murder found two knives at the Wejchert office.

-As of 2018, the practice has 2 managing partners, 3 other partners, 2 associates, and a number of support staff.
+As of 2025, the practice has 5 partners and 2 associates.